 3. There are often damages obstacles that limit liability.

 As with many contracts, there is often language in the bill of lading that limits liability for the companies involved in shipping the vehicle.
-The Federal Carrier of Goods by Sea Act may also apply, which also provides protections from liability in maritime and admiralty subrogation.
+The Federal Carrier of Goods by Sea Act may also apply, which also provides protection from liability in maritime and admiralty subrogation.
 If you find there is language that is unfavorable to your automotive claim, try to find an argument by looking at:

 - Were the terms of the contract unfair?